feathersui/feathersui-website/docs/haxe-openfl/horizontal-layout.md

 Children with percentage sizing may be combined with children using fixed pixel widths.
 In that case, [`percentWidth`](https://api.feathersui.com/current/feathers/layout/HorizontalLayoutData.html#percentWidth) will be based on the remaining space in the parent container after the fixed pixel width is subtracted from the container's width.

-In the following example, we have two children again, but this time, the first child is a fixed `150.0` pixels wide, and the second child uses [`percentWidth`](https://api.feathersui.com/current/feathers/layout/HorizontalLayoutData.html#percentWidth).
+In the following example, there are two children again, but this time, the first child is a fixed `150.0` pixels wide, and the second child uses [`percentWidth`](https://api.feathersui.com/current/feathers/layout/HorizontalLayoutData.html#percentWidth).
 In this situation, the percentage will be based on the width of the container _minus 150.0 pixels_.

 ```hx
 var container = new LayoutGroup();